 Dissipation of Marital Assets

-When making a dissipation claim, a spouse need only prove that the expenditure was made at or during the time of the marriage breakdown or spent for a non-marital purpose, (such as significant gifts, hotel rooms, air tickets, etc for a mistress,) during the marriage.
-Once the spouse proves this, it is the burden of the other spouse to show that the funds were spent on a legitimate purpose.
+When making a dissipation claim, a spouse only needs to prove that the expenditure was made at or during the time of the marriage breakdown or spent for a non-marital purpose, (such as significant gifts, hotel rooms, air tickets, etc for a mistress,) during the marriage.
+Once the spouse proves this, it is the burden of the other spouse to show that they spent the funds on a legitimate purpose.
 If the court finds that dissipation has occurred, it will appropriately adjust its division of property to offset the dissipation.
-The following points may be useful to you if you think you may have a claim for marital asset dissipation.
+These points may be useful to you if you think you may have a claim for marital asset dissipation.

 Common Types of Dissipation